MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/pathway-faq.md

 - Microsoft SQL Server
 - Snowflake

-### Q. What is included as part of the code conversion?
+### Q. What is included as part of the DDL conversion?

 A. Synapse Pathway version supports code translation of databases, schemas, tables, and views.